zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 When you think of something and imagine something a nd you’re not sleeping, we call that “daydreaming.”
 “Staring into space” is ba sically the same as daydreaming.
 It’s thinking, perhaps deeply, about s omething, not paying attention to what’s going on around you.
 Francis says, “I’m p ondering life.”
 “To ponder” (ponder) means to think about something very seriou sly.
 We might say “to consider something deeply.”

 Rene says, “That sounds profound.”
-Something that i s “profound” (profound) is something with a lot of meaning or significance or importance.
+Something that is “profound” (profound) is something with a lot of meaning or significance or importance.
 Another adjective we might use simply is one that I’ve already used, which is “deep.”
 “To be profound” is “to be deep” – to be serious, to have something very perhaps insightful in your comments or in your thinking.
 Fr ancis says, “I’m examining my life from a metaphysical standpoint.”
 A “standpoint ” (standpoint) is a perspective, a particular way of thinking about something.
 It mi ght also be considered a point of view or an outlook.

 “Metaphysical” (metaphysical) refers to the efforts  to understand the nature of the world, to understand the larger meaning of our exis tence.
 “Metaphysics” is considered a “branch” (branch) or type of philosoph y.
 It usually deals with subjects such as being and knowing and existence – “fundamental concepts,” you might say, in philosophy.
 Aristotle is most fam ous for his metaphysics.
 A “metaphysical standpoint,” then, if it means anythi ng, I guess would be contemplating or thinking about your existence and your being.